Report card offers grades on cutting tobacco use in North Dakota, Minnesota

 “The older somebody is when they first start smoking, the less chance there is of them developing an addiction.
 Also, if 18-year-olds can legally purchase tobacco, cigarettes are highly accessible to high school students,” she said.

 During the last legislative session, North Dakota lawmakers redirected funding from the state Center for Tobacco Prevention and Control Policy, also known as BreatheND, to the state Department of Health.
-And though North Dakota once met federal expectations for tobacco prevention program funding at 100 percent, the state now spends 63 percent of the recommended amount.
+And while North Dakota once met federal expectations for tobacco prevention program funding at 100 percent, the state now spends 63 percent of the recommended amount.

 Restoring that funding is one of the American Lung Association’s goals in North Dakota, along with raising tobacco taxes and the age limit.